gilesdrinkall/briw/source/README.md

 ## Setup

 The application will attempt to read in both a list of team members and a list of available drinks found in files called `people.txt` and 'drinks.txt' respectively.
 These files are stored at the top-level directory of this project.
-The round you create is presisted to a file called 'round.txt' These files needs to be defined before using the applications and never committed to source control for privacy reasons.
+The round you create is persisted to a file called 'round.txt' These files needs to be defined before using the applications and never committed to source control for privacy reasons.

 Example `people.txt`: